 “Games continue to deliver digital sales strongly, but it was disappointing that Xbox One and PS4 came so late in 2013 and then huge demand meant stock sold out quickly,” said ERA Director General Kim Bayley.
-“Retailers will be working hard in 2014 to maintain the sales momentum of these two great new pieces of kit.”

 In hardware sales alone, the PS4 generated £181.8 million on the UK high street, and the Xbox One made £144.5 million.